 Uvita is one of the best places to go whale watching in the Northern Hemisphere.
 Unfortunately, we were there in January which isn’t the right season to see the whales, so we didn’t bother with a tour.
 They run all year because there is always the possibility to see them and you can see dolphins all year.

 The best time to see the humpback whales is from July into early November.
 Uvita even has a whale festival during September where you can get discounted rates on whale watching tours!

 Diving & Snorkelling in Uvita Costa Rica

 Diving was one of the main reasons I wanted to visit Uvita.
 I’m so grateful I had the chance to partner with Mad About Diving while I was there to explore the underwater world surrounding Uvita.

-I spent two days diving with them in Marino Ballena National Park which is in Uvita, and Caño island which about an hour and a half boat ride away.
+I spent two days diving with them in Marino Ballena National Park and Caño island which about an hour and a half boat ride away.
 Cano Island is a biological reserve with some of the best diving in Costa Rica.